harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-service-now-tickets-in-cd-stages.md

 Select **Create From Standard Template** to create a ticket by using an existing standard template in your ServiceNow integration.

-In **Template Name**, you can either enter the name of an existing template, select from the list of existing templates that is displayed when you click the field, or provide an expression.
-You can also search for the templates you need.
+In **Template Name**, you can enter the name of an existing template, select from the list of existing templates displayed when you click the field, or provide an expression.
+You can also search templates you need.

 If there are many templates with the same name, the most current one is used to create tickets.
 Select **Apply Changes**.

 Your ServiceNow ticket is now added to your pipeline.
 After standard template is loaded, fields are marked editable based on `Standard Change Properties` if `change_manager` role is present with the integration user.
-Else, the properties can't be fetched and fields are made read-only as per default settings in ServiceNow documentation.
+Else, the properties can't be fetched and fields are made read-only as per default settings in the ServiceNow documentation.

 The fields ignored in the process of standard change creation are available in step output as `ignoredFields` in `fields`.
    ![](./static/create-service-now-tickets-in-cd-stages-14.png)